Dre Campbell Farm

-Not only are fruit flies nuisance pests, but they can also contaminate your food with harmful bacteria.
+Not only are fruit flies nuisance pests, but they can also spread bacteria and other microorganisms to food and food-preparation surfaces [1].

-Fruit flies are attracted to ripened fruits and vegetables.
+Fruit flies (Drosophila species), also known as vinegar flies or pomace flies, are attracted to ripe and overripe fruits and vegetables.
 You may find these pests year-round in your house, kitchen, bathroom, and basement.

-Fortunately, many natural ways to get rid of these flies exist.
+Fortunately, there are many natural ways to get rid of these flies.

 1. Paper Cone Trap

 Fruit flies may appear when rotting fruit and vegetables are lying around.
-They love fermented foods, so it is very easy to bait and trap them.
+They love fermented foods, so baiting and trapping them is very easy.

 Make a DIY fruit fly trap by rolling up a sheet of plain paper into a cone.
 Next, fit the narrow end of the paper cone inside a jar or bottle, leaving the wide part as the entry point.